AngelaShalenko/projectjune/README.md

 it better than my current wordpress blog site (currently at JuneHypnoBirthing.com)

-I want the new design to be more reflective of my style, more responsive, and easier to read and use for my clients.
+I want the new design to be more reflective of my style, more responsive, and easier to read and use for my clients; and I plan to continue working on it after code louisville class ends.

-Below info to be filled out when completed...

 Custom CSS Classes
 The class(es) I created are: